 Prospective FAC Board Member?

-New FAC Board members are selected each November.
+New FAC Board members are selected during the fall semester.
 The FAC Board seeks to recruit energetic upperclass students who demonstrate the following qualities throughout our application and interview process:

 - Peer Leadership Ability